 The water pump switch, when on, also lights the indicator light.
-For a complete discussion of the pump, please refer to page 61.
+On trailers without a Central Control Panel, this switch is located in the galley area.
+For a complete discussion of the pump, please refer to page 69.

 The water tank, main holding tank and auxiliary holding tank gauges indicate the amount of liquid in their respective tanks.
 Press the appropriate switch and the gauge will indicate in one of the five positions (see diagram).